ben-grande/qusal/qusal/sys-pihole/README.md

 pihole -a -p
 ```

-If you want to view statistics or manage Pi-Hole through the browser, open the
+If you want to view statistics or manage the server through a GUI, open
-browser in `disp-browser-sys-pihole`.
-This disposable qube has no netvm and
+`sys-pihole` or `sys-pihole-browser` desktop file `pihole-browser.desktop`
+from Dom0.
+Addresses starting with `http` or `https` will be redirected
+to `sys-pihole-browser`.

-has connection to the Pi-Hole server.
-The browser separation is to prevent the
+The browser separation from the server is to avoid browsing malicious sites
-use of a browser in the same machine the server is running, which you could
+and exposing the browser to direct network on the same machine the server is
-mistakenly browse the internet in the proxy qube if the separation was not
-done.
+running.
+The browser qube is offline and only has access to the admin
+interface.
+In other words, it has control over the server functions, if the
+browser is compromised, it can compromise the server.

 You can clone `sys-pihole`.
 If you do, you must manually change the IP address
 of the clone.